Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/partials.md

 ## Detailed API

-For more information about Partial configurations and usage, see #TODO
+For more information about Partial configurations and usage, see the [API spec](/gateway/api/admin-ee/latest/#/partials/listPartials).